Aaron98990/ways-of-the-game/goalkeeper.md

+A goalkeeper is a fundamental part of the game.
+Each team must always have one goalkeeper.

+> A match is played by two teams, each with a maximum of eleven players; one must be the goalkeeper.
+> 3.1 Number of players

 ## Goalkeeper handball

 The goalkeeper commiting a handball offense in their own penalty area and there are no other offenses is always an indirect free kick and no sanction and no disciplinary action is taken.